 The proposal is not merely rhetorical.
 I would be delighted, if surprised, for it to receive legislative interest.
 But it is also meant to expand the range of the possible.
 Fiddling with copyright term lengths and improving the Patent Office's processes feel good, but they are fundamentally repainting a burning barn.
 To get lasting improvement, we need to permanently reduce the "lobbyability" of the system as a whole.
 The Declared Value method is one way to do that , and to show that market-tempered monopoly is possible in principle.
 It's high time these kinds of solutions were on the table.

-I'm using terms like "public domain" loosely here.
-That term is usually used in copyright law, not patent law, but it's easy to intuitively understand what it means for patents: that no one has a monopoly, that is, there is no one with the power to restrict usage.
+The term "public domain" is used informally here.
+It is a term of art in copyright law more than in patent law, but it is easy to intuitively understand what it would mean for patents: that no one has a monopoly, that is, there is no one with the power to restrict usage.

 There should be nothing shocking about this: the public domain is the natural destination for works, and even most proponents of lengthening copyright and patent terms pay lip service to that goal.
 Furthermore, registration requirements used to be the norm if one wanted to hold any public monopoly.
 Indeed, the requirement for copyrights was only eliminated under the theory that insisting on registration gave advantage to corporations who had economies of scale to streamline the paperwork involved in filing — which was probably true, in the days before the Internet, but today registration would be as easy as uploading a file and receiving a digitally-signed timestamp.